 The Complainant outlined the inputs to the valuation (Ex.
 2C pgs 3-6).
-He selected a rent of \$5.25 per square foot noting that existing leases in the building ranged from \$5.07 to \$8.50 per square foot, with recent leasing in the building suggested the \$5.25 figure.
-He also noted rents between \$5.25 and \$6.45 per square foot in neighbouring facilities.
+He selected a rent of \$5.20 per square foot noting that this was the rate on the existing leases in the facility and also noting rents between \$5.25 and \$6.45 in neighbouring facilities.
+While the current lease rate reflected leases signed in 2002 and 2004, he argued that rates had increased into the \$6.00 range in late 2007, but had declined since then so that \$5.20 per square foot was a current "typical" rent.

 The Complainant suggested a vacancy rate of 20% as representative of average rates in the neighbourhood.
 Upon questioning he noted that many buildings had no vacancy while others had significant amounts.
-In the end he observed that even if one were to use a 1% vacancy rate, it would still result in a meaningful reduction in the value (\$24,140,000).
+In the end he observed that even if one were to use a 1% vacancy rate, it would still result in a meaningful reduction in the value.